AlisonV2/av2-task-manager/README.md

 ### Users

 - POST /users : Create a new user, sends an email to the user with a link to activate the account.
-- POST /users/login : Login a user.
-- GET /users/logout : Logout a user.
-Need to be authenticated.

 ### Tokens

 - POST /tokens : Refresh access token
 - GET /tokens/:token : Verify user's email

+### Sessions

+- POST /sessions : Logs a user in.
+- GET /sessions : Logs a user out, needs to be authenticated

 ### Tasks